-Nearly two decades later, the Maltz Museum continues to be rooted in the Jewish value of respect for all humanity, exploring diverse stories of courage from history and today, with a commitment to education and learning so that there can be a more inclusive tomorrow.
+Rooted in the Jewish value of respect for all humanity, the Maltz Museum mission is to build bridges of tolerance and understanding by sharing Jewish heritage through the lens of the American experience.
+It is dedicated to exploring diverse stories of courage from history and today, with a commitment to education and learning so that there can be a more inclusive tomorrow.

 The stories of individuals and families – past and present – come to life through state-of-the-art exhibitions, interactives and films, oral histories, photographs, and artifacts.
 The Museum includes The Temple-Tifereth Israel Gallery, featuring an internationally recognized collection of Judaica, as well as a special exhibition gallery, featuring important exhibitions of national and international acclaim.